frontendnetwork/faq/source/Blazerr.md

 This is an overview over all meta tags used by [Blazerr by JokeNetwork](https://jokenetwork.de).

 ## blazerr-support-identifier
-Is used to identify users along with a cookie, which you get from the libary `blazerr-lib.php` (available at the member-center).
+Is used to identify users along with a cookie, which you get from the library `blazerr-lib.php` (available at the member-center).
-Please see "blazerr-support-id-noncookies" for a GDPR conform version.
+Please see `blazerr-support-id-noncookies` for a GDPR conform version.

 ### Usage: